Modulus of continuity for spectral measures of suspension flows over Salem type substitutions: Proof of Proposition

-where $\delta_{ij}$ denotes the Kronecker's delta, $V$ is the Vandermonde's matrix associated to the $d$ Galois conjugates of $\alpha$, $\pi_1$ denotes projection onto the first coordinate and $\{e_{1},\dots,e_{d}\}$ is the canonical basis of $\R^d$.
-These equations yield the $\Z$-linear independence of the $w_i$'s (form the $\Z$-linearity of the trace).
+where $\delta_{ij}$ denotes the Kronecker delta, $V$ is the Vandermonde matrix associated to the $d$ Galois conjugates of $\alpha$, $\pi_1$ denotes projection onto the first coordinate and $\{e_{1},\dots,e_{d}\}$ is the canonical basis of $\R^d$.
+These equations yield the $\Z$-linear independence of the $w_i$'s (by the $\Z$-linearity of the trace).
 Alternatively, the $w_j$'s can be calculated as (see \cite{lang2013algebraic}, Chapter 3, Proposition 2)

 where